 | Open-plan living (30 m² heat pump UFH) | 55 W/m² design load, COP 3.1 at 33°C flow, 27p/kWh electricity | 10 hours with weather compensation | £3.20–£4.70 | Higher hours but strong COP keeps delivered cost competitive with radiators. |

-Use these as guardrails; if your property has solid floors without insulation or drafty glazing, add 20–30% to the figures.
+Use these as guardrails.
+If your property has solid floors without insulation or drafty glazing, add 20–30% to the figures.

 The real efficiency levers (and which ones matter most)

-- Insulation and floor buildup—this is the heavyweight
+- Insulation and floor buildup, this is the heavyweight

 Aim for <0.15 m²K/W resistance.
 Include perimeter insulation at screed edges (where heat leaks to the ground).
 If you’re using carpet, choose low-tog (<0.5 tog).
 The upfront cost of good insulation pays back within 2–3 winters and improves comfort dramatically.

-- Flow temperature—worth 10–15% of your running cost
+- Flow temperature, worth 10–15% of your running cost

-- Smart zoning and scheduling—40–50% savings potential
+- Smart zoning and scheduling.
+40–50% savings potential

-Don’t heat the study if nobody works there.
-Don’t run bathrooms at the same temperature as living areas.
-Group rooms by usage pattern.
-This is where weather compensation shines: it adjusts flow temperature based on outdoor weather, preventing the overshoot that wastes energy on mild days.
+Weather compensation adjusts flow temperature based on outdoor weather, preventing wasteful overshoot on mild days.
 I’ve seen this cut winter bills by £40–60/month in open-plan homes.

-- Smart thermostats and floor sensors—prevents costly mistakes
+- Smart thermostats and floor sensors, prevents costly mistakes

-- Floor coverings—seems minor but adds up
+- Floor coverings, seems minor but adds up

-Tiles and engineered wood are ideal.
-Vinyl is fine.
-But thick underlay or rugs can add 0.5 tog or more, which forces higher temperatures.
-I once consulted on a renovation where they’d put 2.5-tog wool rugs over UFH after installation—costs went up 20% compared to the design estimates.
+I once consulted on a renovation where the owners had put 2.5-tog wool rugs over UFH after installation.
+Costs went up 20% compared with the design estimates.
 Swapping to low-tog rugs immediately cut £25/month off the bill.

-- Manifold balance and annual maintenance—the overlooked efficiency killer
+- Manifold balance and annual maintenance, the overlooked efficiency killer

-Bleed air out of the circuits.
-Check manifold flow rates once a year.
-Ensure the pump’s proportional pressure valve is working (a pump set too high causes short cycling and noise).
-This stuff doesn’t cost much, but it prevents the constant on/off cycling that burns energy.
-One system I looked at had a pump set wrong—fixing it cut £15/month off the gas bill.
+Bleed air out of the circuits and check manifold flow rates once a year.
+Make sure the pump’s proportional pressure valve works (a pump set too high causes short cycling and noise).
+This work doesn’t cost much, but it prevents the constant on/off cycling that burns energy.

 What to ask an installer before accepting a quote